nRF24/CircuitPython_nRF24L01/docs/using_logger.rst

 Using logger(s)
 ================

-Each `RF24` based object comes with compatibility with python's stanard logging library.
+The `RF24Network` object comes with compatibility with python's standard logging library.
 For CircuitPython, the :py:mod:`adafruit_logging` module must exist in your CIRCUITPY drive's ``lib`` folder.

 If the logging module is found:

 1. The logging level is set to ``logging.INFO``
-2. All library :py:func:`print()` calls will use the logger instantaited and accessed by the class's :attr:`~circuitpython_nrf24l01.rf24.RF24.logger` attribute.
+2. All internal calls to :py:func:`print()` will use the logger instantaited and accessed by the class's `logger` attribute.

 logger
 ------

-.. autoattribute:: circuitpython_nrf24l01.rf24.RF24.logger
+.. autoattribute:: circuitpython_nrf24l01.network.rf24_network.RF24Network.logger

     Internally, only this object's ``log()`` & ``setLevel()`` methods are used.